maelfabien/maelfabien.github.io/_posts/2020-5-26-speech_reco.md

 - as a part-of-speech (POS) in morpho-syntax: grammatical class, e.g noun, verb, ... and flexional information, e.g singular, plural, gender...
 - as a syntax describing the function of the word (subject, object...)
 - as a meaning

+Therefore, labeling speech can be done at several levels:
+- word
+- phones
+- ...

+And the labels may be **time-algined** if we know when they occur in speech.

 The **vocabulary** is defined as the set of words in a specific task, a language or several languages based on the ASR system we want to build.
 If we have a large vocabulary, we talk about **Large vocabulary continuous speech recognition (LVCSR)**.
 If some words we encounter in production have never been seen in training, we talk about **Out Of Vocabulary** words (OOV).